-First of all, ADD and ADHD are actually referring to the same thing.
-“ADD” stands for attention deficit disorder which was its previous name before it was changed to “ADHD” in 1987.
+First of all, ADD and ADHD actually refer to the same condition.
+“ADD” stands for “Attention Deficit Disorder”, which was its previous name before it was changed to “ADHD” in 1987.

-That definition was revised in the 1990s to include three subtypes of ADHD: predominantly inattentive ADHD, hyperactive-impulsive ADHD, and combined ADHD.
-Confusing as that sounds, it’s actually still an upgrade on what was used in 1968: “Hyperkinetic Reaction of Childhood”.
-Nowadays, when people say “ADD” they are usually referring to the inattentive type of ADHD.
+That definition was further revised in the 1990's to include three subtypes of ADHD: predominantly inattentive (ADHD-PI), hyperactive-impulsive (ADHD-HI), and combined (ADHD-C).
+As confusing as that sounds, it’s actually still an upgrade on what was used in 1968: “Hyperkinetic Reaction of Childhood”.
+Nowadays, when people say “ADD”, they are usually referring to the inattentive type of ADHD.
 However, clinical use of this term has been almost entirely phased out — it’s all ADHD these days.

 “ADD”, or predominantly inattentive ADHD, typically causes problems with organization and concentration.
 This type is not always as obvious as hyperactive ADHD, and symptoms usually appear in a person’s work or school life.